Sustainable living

 Aluminium foil, trays and beverage cans

-Pro recycling tip: aluminium foil can be recycled.
+Pro recycling tip: Aluminium foil can be recycled.
 Just scrunch it into a big ball, about the size of a tennis ball, so it’s heavy enough for the recycling machinery to sort it.
 You can combine small bits of foil until you have enough to put in the yellow lid bin.

 Steel food cans